iCliniq Logo

 Welcome to icliniq.com.

-GGT (glucose tolerance test) is borderline elevated and like due to obesity and fat deposition in liver and alcohol intake, weight loss and above lifestyle will help.
+GGT (glucose tolerance test) is borderline elevated, and due to obesity and fat deposition in the liver and alcohol intake, weight loss and the above lifestyle will help.
 Also, alcohol consumption should be reduced.
-Vitamin D is low, so should have tablet Uprise D3 60,000 units once a week for eight weeks and then, once a month for six months after a weekly course is finished.
-HsCRP (high sensitive C-reactive protein) is also elevated due to obesity and will gradually settle.
+Vitamin D is low, so you should take a tablet.
+Take Uprise D3 (Cholecalciferol), 60,000 units, once a week for eight weeks and then once a month for six months after a weekly course is finished.
+HsCRP (highly sensitive C-reactive protein) is also elevated due to obesity and will gradually settle.

-Next is elevated homocysteine which is likely due to low vitamin 12.
-So should have tablet ME12 (Methylcobalamin, Folic acid, and Pyridoxine) once daily for eight weeks for that.
-Also, get folate test done to look for the cause for elevated homocysteine.
+Next is elevated homocysteine, which is likely due to low vitamin B12.
+So you should have tablet ME12 (Methylcobalamin, Folic acid, and Pyridoxine) once daily for eight weeks for that.
+Also, get a folate test done to look for the cause of elevated homocysteine.

 Patient's Query